luke-elson/luke-elson.github.io/index.md

 Email: <luke.elson@reading.ac.uk>

-Spring 2022 Office Hours: Friday 10-11am in Edith Morley G65.
+**Spring 2022 Office Hours**: Friday 10-11am in Edith Morley G65.
+Drop in or [book an appointment](https://outlook.office365.com/owa/calendar/LukeElson@livereadingac.onmicrosoft.com/bookings/) (either is fine, but booked appointments will have priority).

 I'm a philosophy lecturer at the [University of Reading](https://www.reading.ac.uk/philosophy/).
 I grew up in Llanelli